282621/doc-site/README.md

 ## Documentation-site
 My documentation-site, i will write here all new thing that I have learn.

 ## Motivation
+Force myself to make some kind of notes.

 ## Build status
 This page is still in building process.